elswob/Badger/README.md

 1. Via the GUI

 Log in as admin and fill in the forms as necessary.
+Not all sections need to be completed to create a working site.
+For example, if your functional annotation files are not ready you can still just load up the genome and genes.

 2. Using the AddFileData.groovy script